 Dieter Rams

-The master of minimalism, German legend Dieter Rams remains rightly famous for his ten principles for good design – the most famous of which was “Good design is as little design as possible.”
+The master of minimalism, German legend Dieter Rams remains rightly famous for his ten principles for good design – the most famous of which was “Good design is as little design as possible.”“My heart belongs to the details.
+I actually always found them to be more important than the big picture.
+Nothing works without details.
+They are everything, the baseline of quality.”

 Every good designer knows that “God is in the details.”
 Anyone can sketch an idea, but the approximation to perfection, the genius of inspiration and execution comes from the hard slog involved in making all the tiny curves and interfaces, angles, materials and technology work together in harmony.
 Details enable communication, aiding transparency and closing the gap between object and subject, user and product.